moviet/tuisql/README.md

 ### Build Connection

-* You can simply write database configuration like below
+* You can simply write database configuration like imho

   | Setting        |
   |:---------------|